 Can the Car Company Be Held Liable If My Airbags Didn’t Deploy After An Accident?

-June 3, 2022 | By Ted R. Lorenz
+January 29, 2025 | By Ted R. Lorenz

 Can the Car Company Be Held Liable If My Airbags Didn’t Deploy After An Accident?

-The NHTSA reports that frontal airbags saved 50,457 lives between 1987 to 2017.
-Airbags help stop the person in the vehicle from hitting the steering wheel, door, window, or dashboard in a car accident.
-The airbag also places a barrier between the person and the steering wheel or door to help prevent a crushing injury.
+Airbags help prevent a person in a car accident from hitting the steering wheel, door, window, or dashboard.
+They also place a barrier between the person and the steering wheel or door to help prevent a crushing injury.
 However, airbags that fail to deploy or deploy incorrectly can cause serious injuries.
-If an airbag fails to deploy because of a defect, the car company, airbag manufacturer, or another party may be liable for damages.
-A car accident injury lawyer may be able to help you gain compensation from the responsible parties.

 Click for free case review